-Elizabeth May is the author of the YA fantasy trilogy The Falconer (The Falconer, The Vanishing Throne, The Fallen Kingdom).
-She was born and raised in California before moving to Scotland, where she earned her PhD in Anthropology at the University of St Andrews.
+Elizabeth May is the author of the YA fantasy trilogy The Falconer (The Falconer, The Vanishing Throne, The Fallen Kingdom), and short fiction published in the anthology Toil & Trouble.
+She was born and raised in California before moving to Scotland, where she earned her PhD at the University of St Andrews.
 She currently resides in Edinburgh, Scotland, with her husband and two cats.

-Elizabeth May is the author of the The Falconer Trilogy (The Falconer, The Vanishing Throne, The Fallen Kingdom).
+Elizabeth May is the author of the The Falconer Trilogy (The Falconer, The Vanishing Throne, The Fallen Kingdom) and contributor to the anthology Toil & Trouble.
 Her work has been published in ten countries, and was an Indie Next Pick, an Amazon Book of the Month, a Green Mountain Book Award nominee, and a Scholastic Reading Club pick.

 She grew up outside of Los Angeles, where she spent most of her early years dragging books from the library to dinner tables, restaurants, classrooms, and family vacations.
 Eventually, she tried telling her own stories, writing about people in places she had never been to, but longed to see.

 With writing came her love for travelling.
 Elizabeth went to the rugged landscapes of New Zealand, the coral reefs of Australia, the plains of Canada, thirty-nine US states, and briefly stopped in Vermont to earn her BA at Marlboro College.
 One day she landed in the United Kingdom, fell in love with Scotland, and decided that was where she belonged.